Below is a breakdown of the money that we are seeking for our intended plant.

 Our goal is to develop a plant that will reverse poverty and create jobs in our region, by placing our produce at various levels of the agro-value chain: bottling companies and breweries; biscuit makers and yogurt producers; bakeries and confectioneries; supermarkets and grocery stores; paperboard industries and pharmaceuticals, etc.

-Individual rural smallholder farmers will directly benefit from high prices for their produce, and a ready market at harvest, in addition to free inputs (seed, agronomic training and other extension services) that the UCF provides to all the farmers we work with.
-Installing this plant will also give us the capacity to work with an unlimited number of poor farmers across a wider geographical area, in a self-sustaining way.
+Individual rural poor smallholder farmers will directly benefit from high prices for their produce; a ready market at harvest, as well as inputs (seed, agronomic training and other extension services) that the UCF provides to all the farmers we work with.
+Installing this plant will also give us the capacity to work with an unlimited number of fellow poor farmers across a wider geographical area, in a self-sustaining manner.

-Technical assistance on installing the whole plant; building market linkages, and advice on crop agronomics (i.e. species selection and maintenance practices of specific crops for particular purposes) will come from TechoServe, SolarLabSU.com, Partners in Food Solutions, AfrII, Natural Resources Institute (UK), local breweries & local agronomists.
+Technical assistance on installing the whole plant; building market linkages, and advice on crop agronomics (i.e. species selection and maintenance practices of specific crops for particular purposes) will come from TechoServe, SolarLabSU.com, Partners in Food Solutions, AfrII, Natural Resources Institute UK & specialized entities like Alvan Blanch.

 1).
 Farmer Support: $0.3m

 Provision of seed and agronomic training to rural poor farmers.
 This is intended to increase the scope of production; disseminate better crop varieties (e.g. the right sorghum and cassava species for beer production, and the ideal fruit varieties for juice production), and to ensure that even the poorest farmers who have no inputs can participate equally, this time with a ready market for their produce.

 2).
 Component #1 — Solar Food Processing: $0.7m